NHS app: Development

+Hunt and his successor Matt Hancock stressed their support for the project.
+Hancock presented it as key to a radical overhaul of NHS technology.
+Hunt said it would mark "the death-knell of the 8am scramble for GP appointments that infuriates so many patients".

-The app was piloted from October 2018 and plans were to roll it out across England in December 2018.
-Patients are to be sent a text message from their GP practice inviting them to download the app.
+The app was piloted from October 2018, and plans were to roll it out across England in December 2018.
+Patients were to be sent a text message from their GP practice inviting them to download the app.
 It was released for testing in September 2018 in Liverpool, Staffordshire, Redditch and Bromsgrove, Wyre Forest and South Worcestershire, Wolverhampton, Hastings and Rother, and Bristol, North Somerset and Gloucestershire.
 Initially, it would offer symptom checking and triage; appointment booking; repeat prescription ordering; access to patient records; national data opt-out; and organ donation preference.
 The launch of the app was accompanied by a decision that the name NHS Choices was to be abandoned, and in future the NHS site was to be called "the NHS website".
 In November 2018, it was reported that although it would be publicly available in the App Store and Google Play store, as well as a desktop webpage by the end of December, it would be made operational to patients "one STP or one CCG at a time", a process which was expected to take several months.

 From 2019, it was planned to support GP video consultations and connect to an Apple Watch or FitBit.
 Later development includes plans to link up with the NHS e-Referral Service to allow patients to book hospital or clinic appointments.

-In January 2019, it was available for downloading, but according to NHS England GP practices would need to 'review some of their system settings before they can go live'.
+In January 2019, the app was available for downloading, but according to NHS England, GP practices would need to "review some of their system settings before they can go live".
 It was intended to be fully operational by 1 July 2019.
 The app uses the NHS login to verify the identity of users.

 After the establishment in early 2019 of NHSX as a central IT department for the NHS, chief executive Matthew Gould stated that the app should not have any more features, but should be a platform allowing "other people innovate on top of it".

+Reception

+The British Medical Association said in 2025 that there is a risk that reliance on the app would "discriminate or alienate" patients who did not have access to digital technology.